-Once you removed the planter from the starch, gently run it under the water from your faucet to remove some of the starch.
-You don’t want to keep it under the water for more than a few seconds on each side and you don’t want to rub the planter to remove the starch otherwise the paint will start to come with it.
+Once you removed the planter from the starch, gently run it under the water from your faucet.
+This will remove some of the starch.
+However, you don’t want to keep it under the water for more than a few seconds on each side.
+You also don’t want to rub the planter, otherwise the paint will start to come off.
 Once you have rinsed it off, set it aside to dry overnight.
 You can speed up this process by using a heat gun or hair drier.

-Once the paint is set, take it outside and give it a coat of Krylon triple thick gloss glaze to make the paint marbling permanent.
+Once the paint is set, take it outside and give it a coat of Krylon triple thick gloss glaze.
+This will make the paint marbling permanent.

 Once the spray paint is dry, your planters are ready to use.
 I love how you never know what the outcome is going to be with this process.
 Every time you dip you get a new look!

 Also, if you plan to dip more than one planter, you can add more paint and redip into the starch.
-And when you want to change colors, you can stir up the paint into the starch to reset the start for a new color palette.
+And when you want to change colors, you can stir up the paint into the starch.
+This will reset the start for a new color palette.